 The Easy Variation: Floor Angel

-- Lay on your back with your hips and knees flexed and your feet flat on the ground.
+- To perform floor angels, lay on your back with your hips and knees flexed and your feet flat on the ground.
 Stretch your arms out to your sides with the elbows bent at a 90 degrees angle.

-- Slowly slide your arms overhead while making sure to keep your elbows and wrists flat on the floor.
+- Slowly slide your arms over your head while making sure to keep your elbows and wrists flat on the floor.

-- Return to the initial position and repeat for the desired number of reps.
+- Return to the starting position and repeat for the desired number of reps.

 Like this video: